frelon/suse-elemental/docs/building-linux-image.md

 ## Starting the virtual machine image

-To boot the image in a virtual machine you can use either QEMU or libvirt utilities for creating the VM.
+To boot the image in a virtual machine, you can use either QEMU or libvirt utilities for creating the VM.

 *Using QEMU:*
 > **NOTE:** Make sure you have `qemu` installed on your system.
 If not, you can install it using `zypper -n install qemu-x86`.